Appointment New Patient Appointment or 214-645-8000

 The heart’s rhythm (heartbeat) is controlled by electrical signals that travel through the heart.
 When the electrical signals are abnormal, they can cause irregular heartbeats.

-Cardiac ablation is a minimally invasive procedure done with a catheter (a thin, flexible tube) to access the heart and apply heat or extreme cold to create scars on heart tissue in the treated areas or to destroy tiny portions of tissue in those areas.
-The treatment disrupts the abnormal electrical signals traveling through the heart, allowing the heart’s electrical system to function normally again.
+Cardiac ablation is a minimally invasive procedure done with a catheter (a thin, flexible tube) to access the heart and apply heat or extreme cold to create scars on heart tissue in the treated areas or to destroy tiny portions of tissue in the abnormal areas.
+The treatment disrupts the abnormal electrical signals traveling through the heart, allowing its electrical system to function normally again.

-For treatment, our cardiologists use advanced techniques such as pressure-sensitive catheters for heightened precision and, depending on the patient’s specific condition, one of two methods for ablation:
+For treatment, our cardiologists use advanced devices such as pressure-sensitive catheters for heightened precision and, depending on the patient’s specific condition, one of three methods for ablation:

 • Radiofrequency ablation, which uses heat generated by electricity